p3r7/blog/_posts/2021-04-11-mpc-2000-floppy-format.md

 But when trying to access those files from a computer, they get all truncated to 8 characters.

-Worse, if multiple files have the mistake of starting with the same 8 characters, and they cannot be extracted separately.
+Worse, if multiple files have the misfortune to start with the same 8 characters, they cannot be extracted separately.

 When using mount, most graphical file explorer will see them a single file.